rougesteelproject/Video-Game-Units-Firebase/README.md

 This is an experiment in using Firestore as a data storage solution.
 I wanted to learn a new way of tackling the same problem.
-I already have dabbled in SQL, Neo4j, and saving objects to disk as JSON files.
+I already have dabbled in SQL, Neo4j, and saving objects to disk as JSON files, but I wanted to broaden my abilities.
 Because Firebase is structured similarly to JSON or to a dictionary, I imagined it would be simple to slot it into my existing projects.

-Because I was immediately excited about the applications of Firestor in my existing projects, I wrote the database controller from scratch, but added it to a video game i had already made.
+Because I was immediately excited about the applications of Firestore in my existing projects, I wrote the database controller from scratch, but added it to a video game i had already made.
 This is a stripped-down version of that game,, featuring only unit creation, the database controller, and anything they require to function.
-In this demo, the software displays a tkinter-based gui which allows the user to input a unit's stats.
+In this demo, the software displays a tkinter-based gui.
+Using this gui, users can sign in, and having signed in, can create units by inputing a unit's stats.
 When the unit is saved, it is sent to the Firestore cloud database.
 When a unit is saved, users are taken to a gui page where they may search for a unit based on the values for 'name' and 'modpack' inserted earlier.
-Firestore *will not* create or return a unit document if the creator email of the unit does not match the user's actual email.
-This is authenticated by google sign-in.
+Firestore *will not* write (create or update) a unit document if the creator email of the unit does not match the user's actual

-The purpose of the game is to be a testbed for a consistent pricing scheme for units in play-by-post games.
+The purpose of the game is to be a testbed for a consistent pricing scheme for units in [play-by-post](https://en.wikipedia.org/wiki/Play-by-post_role-playing_game) games.
 The purpose of this element (that is, using firestore) is to be a more secure and resource-efficient way for users to create these units, or 'packs' of units, escpecially when compared to storing the data on the client side as files.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}